unik-name/docs.unikname.network/docs/uns-network-qna/README.md

 Very common Human-Readable Identifiers are eMail Addresses, like 'bill@gmail.com'.
 They serve to identify eMail recipients within the overall e-Mailing network.

-@unik-name is a Human-Readable Identifier.
+A @unikname is a Human-Readable Identifier.
 It's been designed to be universal and to serve to identify any kind of resource or recipient within any network or any traditional SaaS platform.

-Examples of @unik-name are `@bob`, `@bob#incomes`, `@alice#gift`, or `@John.Doe#files`.
+Examples of @uniknames are `@bob`, `@bob#incomes`, `@alice#gift`, or `@John.Doe#files`.

-### Why are @unik-name Identifiers trustworthy?
+### Why are @unikname Identifiers trustworthy?

-@unik-name identifiers are considered Trustworthy identifiers because (1) they're Decentralized Identifiers under the sole control of their owners, (2) they're human-readable, easy to remember and to share without error, (3) they're protected against typo-squatting and phishing hacks thank to our Safe-Typo algorithm.
+@unikname identifiers are considered Trustworthy identifiers because (1) they're Decentralized Identifiers under the sole control of their owners, (2) they're human-readable, easy to remember and to share without error, (3) they're protected against typo-squatting and phishing hacks thank to our Safe-Typo algorithm.

 ### What is typo-squatting?